leejoonli/code-every-day/log.md

 ## Thoughts

 Reviewed compound operators, relational operators, and logical operators, and learned about output formatting in C++.
 The coumpound, relational, and logical operators were just basic review that I already knew how to do.
 The output formatting was interesting because it formats what is outputted to the terminal when using `cout`.
 There's a lot that was went over like setw, setprecision, showpos/noshowpos, scientific/fixed, boolalpha, and flush.
 Still not exactly sure what flush does but since it was went over, I assume it's important.

+# Day 224 (11/29/2022)

+## C++

+Practiced in C++.

+## Thoughts

+Went over numeric limits, math functions, weird integral types, flow control, and loops.
+Math functions, flow control, and loops were just basic review.
+Some syntax can be different but will just continue using the normal syntax.
+Numeric limits were just to show the limits to data types and the weird integral types is basically a warning that certain data types will be converted if used incorrectly like in `auto i = int + int;`.
+Even if `i` is supposed to be a char it will convert to an int.
+This happens because unsigned int and char are less than 4 bytes.